SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/transform/dynamic-select.md

   - dynamic
 ---

-Use the Dynamic Select Gem to dynamically filter columns of your Dataset based on a set of conditions.
+Use the DynamicSelect Gem to dynamically filter columns of your Dataset based on a set of conditions.

 ## Configuration

-There are two ways to configure the Dynamic Select.
+There are two ways to configure the DynamicSelect.

 | Configuration         | Description                                                                                   |
 | --------------------- | --------------------------------------------------------------------------------------------- |